```html AISS — Knowledge

-AI offers opportunities, but only creates value when it fits your context, workflows and people.
-On this page you’ll find more information about what an AI consultant is and the themes AISS can support you with.
+Whatever AI-related question, problem or goal your organisation or company has, the right knowledge and expertise around AI across multiple disciplines and sectors is fundamental to success.
+On this page you will find more information about what an AI consultant is and the themes AISS can support you with.
 This includes tailored handouts such as checklists, templates and infographics.

 Looking for something specific?
-Get in touch: I support organisations across commercial, healthcare, public and technology contexts — from selection and evaluation to implementation, monitoring and AI literacy.
+Get in touch: I support organisations in areas including the commercial sector, healthcare, the public sector and technology, from selection and evaluation to implementation, monitoring and AI literacy.

 The Artificial Intelligence consultant

-An AI consultant helps organisations apply AI and related technologies (such as machine learning and robotics) in a smart, safe and context-appropriate way — with focus on your goals, context and people.
+An AI consultant helps organisations apply AI and related technologies (such as Machine Learning and robotics) in a smart, safe and appropriate way, with a focus on your goals, context and people.

 What is an AI consultant

-An AI consultant is a specialised consultant in the field of AI who supports a wide range of AI-related situations, questions and challenges.
-The goal is to help your organisation realise its potential by using AI and related technologies in the right way.
-That’s why an AI consultant is often seen as your strategic partner in the world of Artificial Intelligence.
+An AI consultant is a specialised consultant in the field of AI who provides support and guidance in all kinds of AI-related situations, questions and problems.
+The goal is to optimise your potential by making smart and appropriate use of AI and similar technologies.
+That is why an AI consultant is often seen as a strategic partner who helps companies and organisations navigate the complex, fast-growing world of AI and make the most of it.

-During an engagement, I keep oversight by connecting knowledge and expertise, and I help all stakeholders collaborate towards the intended outcome.
-This is essential to integrate AI successfully — both in workflows and in the organisational culture.
+During a project, I maintain oversight by bringing together knowledge and expertise, and I make sure all involved parties continue to work together to achieve the intended result.
+This is essential for successfully integrating AI within an organisation, both in work processes and in workplace culture.

 Overview of the AI consultant's knowledge areas